ZhanYang-nwpu/RSVG-pytorch/README.md

-# RSVG-pytorch
+# RSVG: Exploring Data and Model for Visual Grounding on Remote Sensing Data

-RSVG: Exploring Data and Model for Visual Grounding on Remote Sensing Data, 2022
+## Data preparation